SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 |addSessionId|Add in session id|false|
 |addTimeTaken|Add in time take|true|

+>IMPORTANT: Each setting must be prefixed with `management:endpoints:trace`.

 #### 1.2.6.2 HTTP Access

-The default path to the Trace endpoint will be `/trace`, unless either the global or the health endpoints `path` setting has been changed.
+The default path to the Trace endpoint is `/trace`, unless either the global or the health endpoints `path` setting has been changed.

 Refer to the common [enable HTTP Access](#http-access) section for details on enabling HTTP Access.